 Distance learning courses

-These distance learning courses are mostly designed to follow on from an introductory face-to-face course.
-Going on a course gets you started, but it is very easy to forget most of what your learned if you don't get a chance to practise your new skills, or if you have nobody who can check how you are doing.
+Going on a short course gets you started, but it is very easy to forget most of what your learned if you don't get a chance to practise your new skills, or if you have nobody who can check how you are doing.
+These courses are designed to follow on from an introductory face-to-face course.

 Many people find the distance learning approach much better than attending a course.
 You go at your own pace, in your own time.
 You tailor the course to meet your individual learning needs and the feedback you receive will be directly relevant to what you most want to learn.